Xilinx/SDAccel-Tutorials/getting-started-tutorial/lab-1-introduction-to-the-sadccel-developmentenvironment.md

   4. Navigate to the Emulation-SW directory and type: `make incremental`.
 The process produces a typical SDx log output.

-     >**:pushpin: NOTE:** If no changes are made to the host or kernel code, this re-runs the entire software emulation flow.
+     >**:pushpin: NOTE:** If no changes are made to the host or kernel code, this will do nothing because the compilation is already completed.
+It will output a warning like: make: Nothing to be done for `incremental'.

 [Lab 2: Introduction to the SDAccel Makefile](./lab-2-introduction-to-the-sdaccel-makefile.md) goes into more detail on how to use the makefile and command line flow.
 </details>